-The Check passwords tool, chrome://settings/passwords/check, and its analogues on other platforms, query change password URLs from the backend to facilitate fixing compromised passwords, for example, https://example.com/settings/change\password.html.
+The Check passwords tool, chrome://settings/passwords/check, and its analogues on other platforms, query change password URLs from the backend to facilitate fixing compromised passwords, for example, https://example.com/settings/change_password.html.
 This launch will extend the list of URLs available on the backend.

-12:30 ▼⊿∎ ÷ Check passwor ds 🕐
+12:30 ÷ Check password ds 🕐

-- 2 compromised passwo Checked passwords • Just now (- expose decept llowing accounts use pass ed in a third-party data bre tive site.
-Change these pas our accounts safe. ach or entered on a • paypal.com mayapark@gmail.com Entered on a deceptive site : Change password ۵ airbnb.com mayapark@gmail.com Found in data breach : Change password 7 U
+2 compromised passwo Checked passwords • Just now rds C' The fol expose decept keep ye llowing accounts use passo ed in a third-party data brea tive site.
+Change these pass our accounts safe. words which were ch or entered on a swords immediately to • paypal.com mayapark@gmail.com Entered on a deceptive site Change password ۵ airbnb.com mayapark@gmail.com Found in data breach : Change password 7 0